BizShuk/bizshuk.github.io/resume/list_projects.md

 - Company: Gamesofa Inc.
 - Date: 2014-11 ~ 2015-04
 - Role: System Architect
-- Co-worker: Micheal Lin <michael@gamesofa.com>,
+- Co-worker: Micheal Lin <michael@gamesofa.com>
-- Link:
+- Link: private
 - Description:
-Get answers from players, thought statistic and analyze to undestand what players want and make priority of features, to keep the most important things are on the way.
+Get answers from players, do statistic and analyze to undestand what players want and make priority of features, to keep the most important things are on the way.
 In this project, I learn how to use statistic and make some analysis.
 - Tech list: PHP, Perl, Html, CSS, js (angularjs 1.4), Mysql

 ### Analyzing user system ###
-- Summary:
+- Summary: Simplify some analyzing way to a SOP and easy to use for product manager.A quick view of some group user characteristics, including subset.
 - Company: Gamesofa Inc.
 - Date: 2014-11 ~ 2015-04
-- Role:
+- Role: system desiger and developer
-- Co-worker: name <mail>
+- Co-worker: Micheal Lin <michael@gamesofa.com>
-- Link:
+- Link: private
-- Description:
+- Description: analyze end-user behaviours  and show active rate and statistics of selected group by customized parameters.
+It totoly reduce a lot of time on evalute user behavious, you can see more different group of users.
+And visulization is one of ths most important things , it make product managers understanded easily.
+This time is first time cooperate with different pefessional domain knowledge people.
 - Tech list: PHP, CSS, js (angularjs 1.4), Perl, Mysql, Statictis

 ### Refactor Customer Service ###
-- Summary:
+- Summary: refactor system
 - Company: Gamesofa Inc.
 - Date: 2014-11 ~ 2015-04
 - Role: software engineer
 - Co-worker: none
 - Link: [Website](http://www.gamesofa.com/index/?op=report)
-- Description:
+- Description: Clean useless code and merge some redundant file.
+Architecture is important.
 - Tech list: PHP, CSS, js, Perl

-### Analyzing user behavior ###
-- Summary: A quick view of some group user characteristics, and subset
-- Company: Gamesofa Inc.
-- Date: 2014-11 ~ 2015-04
-- Role: System Design and Developer
-- Co-worker: Michael Lin <micheal@gamesofa.com>
-- Link: private
-- Description:
-- Tech list: PHP, Perl, html, css, js, mysql, statistic

 ### Texas Hold'em ###
 - Summary: Online Texas Hold'em